04 November 2011

 One day a week (I choose Sunday), I try to give up anything that would distract me from that purpose.
 We're talking no shopping.
 No hard core recreational activities.
 No business or work activities.
 It's not that these things are bad, but if I choose to not do them, it forces me to focus on time with family, cooking at home, talks and walks with my dear husband, meditating, Sunday dinner with friends, focusing on becoming a better woman, a better wife, preparing to become a mother, reading, listening to uplifting music, staying in touch with family, serving someone in need, visiting those who might need to be uplifted, preparing for a new week.
 (And let's be honest, also taking a nap, ideally on my husband's chest. :)

 This day of focus & rest makes a HUGE, HUGE difference in my life and I get to start a new week feeling so dang renewed & having a greater strength to face my trials.
 And trust me, I've learned that having that strength stored up makes all the difference in the world.
 I've needed it, at times.
 Even when things are running smoothly, I like having that strength ready for the next rainy day.
 So, dear readers - even the ones who are not religious - I highly, highly recommend reserving one day a week to become spiritually enlightened in some way.
 You'll love it!
 And your life will feel more balanced & full of more peace & freedom.

 P.S.
 I have a busy weekend ahead, so I'll see you back here on Monday.
 Looking forward to it!!
 You can be sure I'll be thinking about you.
-Until then, here is some additional inspiration about the Sabbath Day.
-And here is a yummy banana soft serve that I'll be making for friends on Sunday.
+Until then, here is a yummy banana soft serve that I'll be making for friends on Sunday.
 I'll be topping it with toasted nuts & coconut and a bit of chocolate sauce (agave mixed with cocoa & maybe some cinnamon).
 EASY & DELICIOUS!